 Rehab includes all three of these phases in one holistic programme; many other approaches to treatment only deal with the first – detox – phase and do not address the more complex underlying issues which led to addiction in the first place.

-Inpatient – or residential – rehab sees the addict staying on-site at a dedicated facility staffed by highly trained professionals who are on hand 24/7 to ensure that each addict’s individual needs are met as fully and as appropriate as possible, and that they go through each of the first two aforementioned phrases safely and in maximum comfort.
+Inpatient – or residential – rehab sees the addict staying on-site at one of our dedicated UKAT facilities, staffed by highly trained professionals who are on hand 24/7 to ensure that each addict’s individual needs are met as fully and as appropriate as possible, and that they go through each of the first two aforementioned phrases safely and in maximum comfort.

 Along with detox – which may be medically assisted – and therapy (good rehabs provide a range of therapy models so that each addict can find that which works best for them), rehab also offers bespoke dietary and fitness plans.